Dnipro: Cityscape

 As part of the derussification campaign that swept through Ukraine following the February 2022 Russian invasion of Ukraine, 110 toponyms in the city were renamed from February to September 2022.
 On 3 May 2022 alone more than a dozen memorials erected during Soviet times were dismantled.
 In December 2022 the Dnipro communal services (in accordance a decision of the Dnipro City Council) removed from the city all monuments to figures of Russian culture and history.
 This meant that monuments to Alexander Pushkin, Alexander Matrosov, Volodia Dubinin, Maxim Gorky, Valery Chkalov, Yefim Pushkin and Mikhail Lomonosov were removed from the public space of the city.
 On 16 November 2022 Pushkin Avenue in Dnipro had been renamed Lesya Ukrainka Avenue.
 In January 2023 a T-34 tank on Akademik Yavornitskyi Prospekt that served as a monument to Hero of the Soviet Union Yefim Pushkin was removed after the Dnipro City Council had decided the monument "has no historical or artistic value."
 26 more streets were renamed in Dnipro on 22 February 2023.
 In December 2023 the renaming of streets continued with on 20 December 2023 again 53 city toponyms their names being changed by the Dnipro City Council.
 Also on this day the Dnipro City Council renamed a part of Dnipro's central avenue, Akademik Yavornitskyi Prospekt, in honor of commander of the 1st Mechanized Battalion of the Armed Forces of Ukraine and Hero of Ukraine Dmytro Kotsiubailo (who had perished on 7 March 2023 in battle near Bakhmut).
 On 31 January 2024 92 other toponyms were renamed by the Dnipro City Council, including the avenue named after (Soviet cosmonaut and first human in space) Yuri Gagarin.

+A monument to Soviet Airborne Forces general Vasily Margelov that was installed in Dnipro (his place of birth) in the year 2000 was dismantled on 15 August 2026.
+It was reported that in its place a monument to Ukrainian paratroopers would be placed.